Kala, 26, is part of a new generation carrying Himalayan nettle weaving forward with quiet precision.

 — Kala Mewahang Rai: Young Loom Keeper

-Rai began learning Himalayan nettle weaving from her elder sister at the age of 16.
+Rai began learning Himalayan nettle weaving from her elder sister and has ever since made knitting a big part of her life.

 Over time, she mastered a wide range of traditional weaving patterns and techniques used in mountain textiles.